koush/koush.com/_posts/chromecast.md

 ![](http://www.youtube.com/watch?v=D8-z2E8BwTU)

 Chromecast is a platform.
 It doesn't matter what comes built into it.
-What matters is what you can built with it.
+What matters is what developers can build on it.